hyperledger-labs/fabric-opssc/README.md

 - Linux
 - Go >= 1.14
 - Node.js >= 10.15
-- Docker
+- Docker (assuming the current stable release)
-- Docker Compose
+- Docker Compose (assuming the current stable release, OpsSC is tested with version 1.28.6)
 - Git
 - Curl (for trying the sample environment)
 - jq (for trying the sample environment)